 - Log in to the Disney World Website with your My Disney Experience account.

 The Park Pass System works on a computer web browser ONLY at this time and not the My Disney Experience app.
-Make sure you are online and logged in before 7:00 am ET as reservations go online right away.
+Make sure you are online and logged in before making reservations.

 This brings you to the landing page with more information about the Park Pass system.
-Click the blue button on the right side “Make a Disney Park Pass Reservation.”
+Click the blue button on the right side “Make or Modify Theme Park Reservations.”
 This brings you to a page where you can add all members of your party.

 Click here for the shortcut there.